Fixer (person)

 A fixer is someone who is assigned or contracted to solve problems for others.
-The term has different meanings in different contexts.
-In British usage (and in other Commonwealth countries) the term is neutral, referring to a person, such as a special adviser, "who...gets things done".
-Use in American English implies that the methods used are of questionable morality and legality.

-In organized crime, cleaners remove incriminating physical evidence, including the disposal of bodies or witnesses.
-In sports, the term 'fixer' describes someone who makes arrangements to manipulate or pre-arrange the outcome of a sporting contest.
-In journalism, a fixer is a local person who expedites the work of a foreign correspondent.
+The meaning of the term varies by context.
+In British or Commonwealth countries it refers to a person such as a special adviser who "gets things done".
+In American English it implies that the methods used are of questionable morality or legality: in organized crime, fixers (or "cleaners") dispose of incriminating physical evidence such as bodies or witnesses; in sports a fixer is someone who pre-arranges the outcome of a contest; in journalism a fixer is a local person who expedites the work of a (foreign) correspondent.
+The term may also refer to an unscrupulous or criminally-acting attorney.

 Facilitator

 Fixers may primarily use legal means, such as lawsuits and payoffs, to accomplish their ends, or they may carry out unlawful activities.
 The White House Plumbers have been described as fixers for Richard Nixon; their methods included break-ins and burglary.
 Fixers who specialize in disposing of evidence or bodies are called "cleaners", like the character of Victor "The Cleaner" in the film La Femme Nikita, or the fictional Jonathan Quinn, subject of the Brett Battles novel The Cleaner.

 In Britain, a fixer is a commercial consultant for business improvement, whereas in an American context a fixer is often an associate of a powerful person who carries out difficult, undercover, or stealth actions, or extricates a client out of personal or legal trouble.
 A fixer may freelance, like Judy Smith, a well-known American public relations "crisis consultant" whose career provided inspiration for the popular 2012 television series Scandal.
 More commonly a fixer works for a single employer, under a title such as "attorney" or "bodyguard", which does not typically describe the kinds of services that they provide.

-In Philippine English, fixer has a deep negative meaning where it refers to individuals who help give government clients a preferential priority or speedy processing in an agency for a price.
+In Filipino English, fixer has a deeply negative meaning where it refers to individuals who help give government clients preferential priority or speedy processing in an agency for a price.
 Some also practise illegal activities such as swindling and selling fake IDs unbeknownst to the client.
 Because of their work, fixers have connections with government employees in the office they loiter around and give cuts to their partners inside.
 Fixers are typically found outside buildings of government agencies, particularly around many Land Transportation Office field branches.
 Due to bribery and scamming, fixers are illegal under Philippine law and those caught are imprisoned for 6 years and fined up to 200,000 pesos.